Nicholas Kristof’s

 Since 2009, two-time Pulitzer Prize winner and New York Times columnist Nicholas Kristof has written an annual “holiday gift guide” column to bridge a philanthropic gap: readers who want to help but don’t know how, and nonprofits that are not on most donors’ radar but deliver high impact and can do much more if they have the resources.
 The column has helped raise the profiles of organizations that work on the very issues he covers in his journalism—health, education, human rights and women’s rights, both domestically and abroad.

-For the seventh year in a row, Kristof will award a Holiday Impact Prize to the nonprofits he showcases.
-The prize includes an initial cash award plus donations from readers who have helped raise more than $59 million since 2019, and more than $17 million last year alone.
+For the past seven years, Kristof has awarded a Holiday Impact Prize to the nonprofits he showcases.
+The prize includes an initial cash award plus donations from readers who have helped raise more than $107 million for Kristof Impact Initiatives since 2019.

 Donation Opportunities